United States men's national soccer team: 1990s

 During the 1993 U.S. Cup, a tournament designed to prepare for the upcoming World Cup, the U.S. beat England 2–0.
 After qualifying automatically as the host of the 1994 World Cup under Bora Milutinović, the U.S. opened the tournament schedule with a 1–1 tie against Switzerland in the Pontiac Silverdome in the suburbs of Detroit, the first World Cup game played indoors.
 In its second game, the U.S. faced Colombia, then ranked fourth in the world, at the Rose Bowl near Los Angeles.
 Aided by an own goal from Andrés Escobar, the U.S. won 2–1; Escobar was later murdered in his home country, possibly in retaliation for this mistake.
 Despite a 1–0 loss to Romania in its final group game, the U.S. made it past the initial round for the first time since 1930.
 In the round of 16, the U.S. lost 1–0 to the eventual champion Brazil.
 U.S. Soccer later fired Milutinović in 1995 because he was reportedly not interested in administrative duties in addition to coaching.

 The U.S. were invited to play in the 1995 Copa América, where they finished first in their group after defeating Chile and Argentina in an upset victory.
 In the quarterfinals, the U.S. defeated Mexico on penalties, and then lost to Brazil 1–0 in the semifinals.
 The United States finished fourth after losing to Colombia in the third-place match.

-In the 1998 World Cup in France, the team lost all three group matches, 2–0 to Germany, 2–1 to Iran, and 1–0 to Yugoslavia, finishing last in the field of 32.
+In the 1998 World Cup in France, the team lost all three group matches, 2–0 to Germany, 2–1 to Iran, and 1–0 to the Federal Republic of Yugoslavia, finishing last in the field of 32.
 The tournament was marred by disputes between the players and head coach Steve Sampson, who resigned shortly after the tournament.